Safety in the Workplace

 Possession, use or sale of weapons, firearms or explosives on work premises, while operating machinery, equipment or vehicles for work-related purposes or while engaged in Camp Ramah New England business off premises is forbidden except where expressly authorized by Camp Ramah New England and permitted by state and local laws.
 This policy applies to all tzevet including but not limited to, those who have a valid permit to carry a firearm.

-Tzevet who are aware of violations or threats of violations of this policy are required to report such violations or threats of violations to the CEO, Assistant Directors, or Director of Finance & Operations immediately.
+Tzevet who are aware of violations or threats of violations of this policy are required to report such violations or threats of violations to the CEO, Co-Directors, or Director of Finance & Operations immediately.

 Violations of this policy will result in disciplinary action, up to and including discharge.